 If your temporomandibular joint is not aligned properly, it can lead to several other debilitating conditions that can negatively affect both your sleep and awake hours.
 Here are a few conditions that TMJ can cause:

-TMJ and Sleep Apnea – The TMJ disorder can cause sleep apnea if the bite relationship of your teeth positions the lower jaw too far backwards.
+TMJ and Sleep Apnea — The TMJ disorder can cause sleep apnea if the bite relationship of your teeth positions the lower jaw too far backwards.
 It leads to a chain of events that negatively affects the degree of opening in the airway.
-This partially obstructed airway can lead to sleep-disordered breathing including sleep apnea.
+A partially obstructed airway can lead to sleep-disordered breathing, including sleep apnea.

 There are several therapies available for TMJ specialists to treat sleep apnea.
 One of the more effective ways is to use a mandibular advancement device (MAD) or other oral appliance.
-They are meant to be worn during sleep and will help prevent the mandible from moving backwards and closing the airway.
-If the patient is using a CPAP device, in some cases the dentist can lower the pressure.
+These are meant to be worn during sleep and will help prevent the mandible from moving backward and closing the airway.
+If the patient uses a CPAP device, in some cases the dentist can lower the pressure.

 TMJ Teeth Grinding — TMJ can cause involuntary teeth grinding and vice-versa.
 If your jaw movement is out of alignment, it can cause premature wear and tear on your teeth.Teeth grinding by itself can also cause TMJ problems to arise.
 When most people grind their teeth, they do so involuntarily in their sleep.
 Repetitive clenching and grinding of teeth can cause damage to the jaw joints over time or strain the muscles in that area.
 Stress has been listed as the #1 cause of teeth grinding.

 One of the more effective ways of treating TMJ teeth grinding is to have the patient wear a TMJ mouthguard, which helps keep everything in alignment and alleviates symptoms.
 If the TMJ was caused by involuntary teeth grinding, then restorative dental work can help build the teeth back up to their original size and shape.